Watch: Andres Iniesta and David Villa both score J-League double for Vissel Kobe to wind back the clock | Goal.com

 Iniesta and Villa both score J-League double to wind back the clock

-Legendary duo Andres Iniesta and David Villa have combined to devastating effect in Japan's J-League, scoring four goals between them in Vissel Kobe's stunning 5-3 win over Nagoya Grampus.
+Legendary duo Andres Iniesta and David Villa have combined to devastating effect in Japan's J-League, scoring four goals between them in Vissel Kobe's stunning 5-3 win over Nagoya Grampus on Sunday.

 All four strikes from the Spanish pair put Vissel Kobe into the lead as Nagoya couldn't drag themselves back into the match following Villa's 80th minute spot kick.